expo/appjs24-workflows-workshop-lessons/companions/05/android-plugin.md

 - project root (e.g., the top-level folder)
 - native project root (**android**)

-So, let's put those in **withAndroidWidget.ts**, right at the top of the function:
+So, let's put those in **withAndroidWidget.ts**.
+Remove the reference to `withDangerousMod`, and add the following right at the top of the function:
 ```ts
 const widgetName = "HelloAppWidget";
 const widgetPath = "widgets/android";